 FISCO BCOS 2.0 provides a pre-compiled contract framework that supports compiling contracts in C++.
-The advantages are faster contract calling, faster running, less resources consuming, and easier computing in parallel.
-These greatly improve the efficiency of entire system.
-FISCO BCOS has built-in multiple system-level contracts that provide access control, permission management, system configuration, and CRUD-style data access etc..
-These features are naturally integrated into the underlying platform without manual deployment.
+It makes contract calling faster, running faster, resources consuming fewer, and more accessible computing in parallel.
+These significantly improve the efficiency of the entire system.
+FISCO BCOS has several built-in system-level contracts that provide access control, such as permission management, system configuration, CRUD-style data access.
+These functions are naturally integrated into the underlying platform without manual deployment.

-FISCO BCOS provides standardized interfaces and examples to help users with secondary development for making it easy for users to compile high-performance business contracts, and to easily deploy them to FISCO BCOS.
+FISCO BCOS provides standardized interfaces and examples to help users with secondary development for making it easy to compile high-performance business contracts, and to quickly deploy them to FISCO BCOS.
 The pre-compiled contract framework is compatible with the EVM engine to form a "dual-engine" architecture.
 The users who are familiar with the EVM engine can select to combine Solidity contracts with pre-compiled contracts to achieve significant efficiency while meeting business logic.